First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Methods and Calculations

 where $\Delta H_0$ denotes the enthalpy of the base structure with no substitutions.
 Including an ideal entropy of mixing

 leads to a Gibbs free energy $\Delta G=\Delta H-T*\Delta S$.
 Here, $\Delta$H\subscript{0} and $\Delta$E\subscript{i,$\alpha$} can be determined from first-principles calculations.
 However, we control only the total impurity concentration for a species $\alpha$, x\subscript{$\alpha$}, not the number of substitutions in a given site class x\subscript{i,$\alpha$}.
-Since we work with a fixed number of sites, we fix the total concentration of substitutions, and thus minimize the free energy over all x\subscript{i,$\alpha$} subject to the constraint of specie number conservation.
+Since we work with a fixed number of sites, we fix the total concentration of substitutions, and thus minimize the free energy over all x\subscript{i,$\alpha$} subject to the constraint of species number conservation.

-To better elucidate the model, we restrict to the special case of where only one type of substitution (with an enthalpic cost of $\Delta E$) is allowed in only one sublattice containing N\subscript{0} sites.
+To better elucidate the model, we restrict to the special case where only one type of substitution (with an enthalpic cost of $\Delta E$) is allowed in only one sublattice containing $N_{0}$ sites.
 A case with two sublattices will be considered later.
+Other special cases include the binary regular solution model ($N=N_{0}$, where $N$ is the total number of atoms) and the well-known binary ideal solution model ($N=N_{0}$, $\Delta E = 0$).
 The configurational free energy takes the form

 where $N'$ is the number of substitutions performed and $x'=N'/N_{0}$ is the concentration of substitutions in the sublattice.
-The appropriate quantity to consider for thermodynamics is the free energy per atom (that is, the total number of atoms N), $\Delta g=\Delta G/N$, expressed in terms of the $x=N'/N$, which can be shown to be
+The appropriate quantity to consider for thermodynamics is the free energy per atom, $\Delta g=\Delta G/N$, expressed in terms of the $x=N'/N$, which can be shown to be

 where $\Delta h_0 = \Delta H_{0}/N$, and $\gamma = N_{0}/N$ is a measure of the number density of sublattice sites.
 Of particular importance is the entropic contribution to the free energy,

 which we use for all phases modeled throughout this paper.